2024 United States state auditor elections

 The 2024 United States state auditor elections were held on November 5, 2024, to elect the state auditors of eight states and one territory.
 The previous elections for this group of states took place in 2020, while Vermont's state auditor was last elected in 2022.

 These elections took place concurrently with the 2024 presidential election, elections to the Senate and House of Representatives, and various other state and local elections.
+Republicans had a net gain of one seat in these elections, flipping North Carolina.

 Partisan composition

 Going into the election, there were 18 Republican elected state auditors and 14 Democratic elected state auditors in the United States.
 This class of state auditor was made up of 5 Republicans and 3 Democrats.
 Republicans were defending one state auditor office in a state that Joe Biden won in 2020 (Pennsylvania).
 While, Democrats were defending one state auditor office in a state that Donald Trump won in 2020 (North Carolina).